 Kathryn earned an MFA degree in Voice Performance at California Institute of the Arts May 2016, and a BM degree in Voice at Bob Cole Conservatory of Music at CSULB in 2014.

 Shuman is on the voice faculty at Pasadena City College.
-She aims to inspire each of her students to find passion and enjoyment in music, while honing technical skills and learning how the voice actually works physiologically.
-She hopes for all of her students to create positive relationships with musical expression, and to find ways students can teach themselves to listen to their bodies to see when things feel free and healthy.
-Kathryn is experienced in performing and teaching a wide variety of genres, techniques and styles including, opera, experimental, contemporary, jazz, improvisatory, sacred harp, and North Indian classical singing.
+She aims to inspire each of her students to find passion and enjoyment in music, while honing technical skills and learning how the voice actually works as a full body instrument.
+With healthy alignment, efficient breath use and musical connection and expression at the core of her teaching, Kathryn is open to teaching lots of different types of healthy singing or phonation.
+She’s experienced in performing and teaching a wide variety of genres, techniques and styles including, opera, experimental, contemporary, jazz, improvisatory, shape note, and North Indian classical singing.

 email firstname.lastname@example.org résumé or CV.